diliwo/diliPathFinder-web-app/README.md

+Web App :
-A toolkit for social workers that enables to easily track and manage clients and cases (Web app).
+A toolkit for social workers that enables them to track and manage clients and cases easily.